- You do not have any products in your shopping cart yet.

 Therefore, cracks caused by incorrect indoor climate, heat, dryness, or extreme location conditions are not covered by warranty.

-- Maintain humidity levels between 45–60 %.
+- Keep humidity in the range of 45–60 %.

 - Avoid direct sunlight on the tabletop.